 As is often the case, history can be somewhat sketchy in the early years of Texas.
 But, land owners included members of the Charles L. Cleveland family (relatives of President Grover Cleveland).
 Charles was a judge in Liberty County/Galveston as well as a state legislator and businessman who owned more than 50,000 unimproved acres of land in several central and west Texas counties.
 His sons Sydney and Lander held title to the land as well during the 1870’s.

-A third Cleveland son, John Stewart Cleveland, was perhaps the one that put the biggest footprint on this site.
-John Stewart was considered a well-liked and respected person who was a lawyer and the county judge for several years.
+A third Cleveland son, Judge John Stewart Cleveland, was perhaps the one that put the biggest footprint on this the Stagecoache site.
+Our most recent discovery in reviewing Federal Census document is that John and his wife Marie Louise were living at the Stagecoache as early as June 1880.
+Judge Cleveland was considered a well-liked and respected person who was a lawyer and the county judge for several years.
+John's career required him to travel extensively between Galveston and Georgetown.
 Upon his early death in 1890 at the age of 36, it appears that this land’s history became a bit tumultuous.
-The two story house burned down and Marie Louise, Judge Cleveland’s surviving wife and his daughter, Yrma, moved into the hired hand’s house that you see on the property.
-Soon after, they moved into Brownwood.
-For unknown reasons (perhaps Judge Cleveland passed away without a will) for the next few years after his death, E. W. Fitzgerald was listed as the owner on the tax records.
+The two story house burned down and Marie Louise, Judge Cleveland’s surviving wife and his daughter, Yrma Landers, moved into the hired hand’s house that you see on the property.
+Soon after, they moved into Brownwood, as ladies of their stature and status should not be living in the hired-hands farmhouse.
+For unknown reasons (perhaps Judge Cleveland passed away without a will...as one has not been located and we have discovered the land belonged to his father Judge Charles L. Cleveland) for the next few years after his death, Edgar.
+W. Fitzgerald was listed as the owner on the tax records.
 According to these records, he typically had from 4 to 5 buggies/carriages and from 16 to 23 horses or mules.
 We may surmise that there was definitely some kind of commercial activity going on here with that number of horses and buggies.
 In 1898, Mary Louise Cleveland resumed ownership.
-Over time, she and Yrma, who inherited the land following her mother’s death, began selling parts of the original parcel.
+Over time, she and Yrma, who inherited the land from her grandfather Judge Charles Cleveland, began selling parts of the original parcel.
 Though cattle were raised here early on, it was the vegetable crops that the property became renowned for.
 Ben P. Pelts, a very successful truck farmer, leased the land for many years growing everything from cabbage, corn, tomatoes, cantaloupe and okra.
 During World War II, as fears of food shortages spread, the rock barn became a site for vegetable storage due to its natural climate control to help relieve those fears.
-Ultimately, Yrma sold the last remaining 20 acres of the original 600 to Trewis Pelt, son of Ben, in 1963.
+Ultimately, Yrma sold the last remaining 20 acres of the original 640 acres to Trewis Pelt, son of Ben, in 1963.

 Veteran Owner WWII